peteredwards/eprints-subjects-fast/README.md

-# FAST Subjects for EPrints
+# FAST and LCSH Subjects for EPrints

-FAST subject fields and autocomplete
+FAST and LCSH subject fields and autocompletion scripts

 Plcae this in the EPrints workflow